VinnyChase28/content-manager/README.md

 ## Project Goal

-This project is a content management system that will allow you to consolidate all of your movies, shows, games and books in one place.
-You can add to your consumed content list, and create watchlists to enjoy later.
+This project is a content management system that will allow you to consolidate all of your movies, shows, and games in one place.
+You can add to your consumed content list, and create watchlists/playlists to enjoy later.